cover image for Three books about Sony design

 Content

 At a closer glance the woman is listening to a Walkman and behind the screen is a television.
 This illustration is based on Tenuguikake no kihan (手拭いかけの帰帆), which itself is a mitate-e parody of a 11th-century Chinese landscape painting from Eight Views of Xiaoxiang series.
-It is inscribed with the name “B E C K” in the corner, though I couldn’t find the artist.

 The first main section, starting with the baby holding the vacuum tube, is a history of Japan’s industrial revolution.
 It tells the story of how Sony rose above the low reputation Japanese products had at the time.